 Recommended Reading: How to Install a WordPress Plugin

-Now if you are wanting to monetize your blog by using affiliate marketing, here is my list of must-have affiliate programs to join.
+Now if you are wanting to monetize your blog by using affiliate marketing, here are a few must-have affiliate programs to join.
 For free 🙂

 (Affiliate links are provided by an online retailer who then pays you a commission to promote or drive traffic to their sites, resulting in sales).